 Tess Berry-Hart is an author, screenwriter and playwright whose work deals with both political and personal themes such as the refugee crisis, LGBT rights and modern miscarriages of justice.
-Her TEDx talk on the power of theatre to make change in the world is available to view online:
+Tess was shortlisted for the inaugural BBC Wales Writer In Residence Award 2019 in partnership with NT Wales and BBC Wales.

 In 2016 her stage play Cargo premiered at the Arcola Theatre, about a group of refugees travelling to Europe in the back of a cargo container inspired by her experiences volunteering in Calais, where she runs refugee aid and advocacy group Calais Action.